• Home

 Make A Controlled Cut

 Then, line up the saw’s guide notches with the cutting line you drew on the workpiece.
-As a matter of personal preference, some people like to use the blade itself to line up the cut, instead of the guide notches.
-Either way, you’ll want to stay slightly to the “waste side” of the line to allow for the width of the blade.
+As a matter of personal preference, some people like to use the blade itself to line up the cut instead of the guide notches.
+You’ll want to stay slightly to the “waste side” of the line to allow for the width of the blade.

 When ready to cut, pull the saw’s trigger and wait for the blade to get up to speed.
-Then, push the saw through the workpiece, while keeping the blade on the cut line.
-It’s important to keep the base of the saw flat on your workpiece through the whole cut.
+Then, push the saw through the workpiece while keeping the blade on the cut line.
+Keeping the saw’s base flat on your workpiece through the whole cut is essential.

 Fix A Wandering Cut